Language Under Discussion

 Vol 4, No 1 (2016).
 Focus article: “Linguistic structure: A plausible theory”, by Sydney Lamb.
 Discussion notes by Richard Hudson, Timothy Osborne, Paul Rastall and William Benzon.
 Reply to comments by Sydney Lamb.

 Vol 3, No 1 (2015).
 Focus article: “Contradictions in fiction: Structuralism vs. Jacques Derrida and deconstruction”, by Joanna Klara Teske.
 Discussion notes by Lizzie Stewart-Shaw and Marla Perkins.
 Reply to comments by Joanna Klara Teske.

 Vol 2, No 1 (2014).
 Focus article: “Pragmatism as ventriloquism: Creating a dialogue among seven traditions in the study of communication”, by François Cooren.
 Discussion notes by: Chris Russill, John A. Barnden, Ronald C. Arnett, Elizabeth D. Wilhoit, Mariaelena Bartesaghi, and Barbara Fultner.
 Reply to comments by François Cooren.

 Vol 1, No 1 (2013).
 Focus article: “Small model languages as tools for reflection”, by Paul Rastall.
 Discussion notes by: Per Aage Brandt, Karen Sullivan, and Sergeiy Sandler.
 Reply to comments by Paul Rastall.

 Make a submission to our journal

 Language Under Discussion is looking for open-minded and original authors from all academic disciplines that deal with human languages in one way or another.
-To make a submission, or to contact the editors for any other purpose, please write us at: firstname.lastname@example.org.
+You can submit a manuscript for review online, or send it to the editors by e-mail, to: email@example.com.